srt9821/Data-Science-Portfolio/README.md

 ## Projects
 ### 1.)
 Online Shopping Analysis
 #### Introduction
-This project is about online shopping with insight of consumers' patterns, tendencies, decisions and particular preferences.
-With the insights provide variety of information such consumer's location, purchases history, product purchased preferences and their purchase frequency.
+This project is about online shopping analytic with insight of consumers' patterns, tendencies, decisions and particular preferences.
+With the data that provide variety of information such consumer's location, purchases history, product purchased preferences and their purchase frequency.
+This collection of data will further put in to analytic process to determine cosumers' shopping patterns and habits.

 #### Objectives and Context

-this collection of data can put into analysis process to determine consumer' decision-making process,

-#### This project will mainly focus on comsumer behavior and shopping habits
-that leads to these questions:
+This project will mainly analyse on comsumer behavior and shopping habits, with the range of variable in the dataset can lead to multiple answers to these questions:
-  ####  -
-  ####  -
-  ####  -
+- What is the most purchase castegory?
+- Does the gender affect how frequent consumer purchase a product?
+- What state in United States purchase the most across all the region?
+- What are the most trending item in a

 #### About the dataset
 - The dataset in this project is from [Kaggles](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset).